neilgee/genesischild-mobile-first/readme.md

 ###Featured Custom Post Type Widget for Genesis
 - Bundled in the theme is the 'Featured Custom Post Type Widget for Genesis', the widget is available from the normal widget area in the dashboard *Appearance > Widgets*.

 This widget builds on the default Genesis supplied Featured Post widget but can also display Custom Post Types and Taxonomies as well as output them in columns.
+It is not necessary to install the plugin.

 *Ref - https://github.com/calliaweb/featured-custom-post-type-widget-for-genesis

 ###Javascripts
 All scripts are in */includes/scripts-styles.php*
-- FontAwesome is enabled.
+- The latest FontAwesome is enabled.
-- backstretch.min.js is enabled (via CDN) if a custom background is used. (disabled)
+- backstretch.min.js is (via CDN) if a custom background is used.
+(Disabled by default.)
 - FItVids is disabled

 ###CSS
-- Regular style.css with all Genesis Framework and placeholders to start new project
+- style.css
-- 1 x IE styles in CSS directory for IE9 and lower
+- 1 x IE styles in CSS directory for IE9 and lower - (Disabled by default.)
+- Flexbox styles have been used in CSS for *.wrap* and other page layouts - Flexbox styles have been autoprefixed to cater for last 5 browser versions.

 ###Media Queries
 - 2 x CSS min breakpoints are used: min 768px which covers iPad + desktop layout and then wider screens at min 1200px.